J0N-C/final-project/README.md

 ## Link to live deployment:
 https://recipe-deck.herokuapp.com/

-For testing a pre-set user with saved recipes, login with the following: email `fake@testmail.com`, password `Fakepass123`

-Note: When registering, emails are only for identification purposes only.
-I will not send unsolicited messages to addresses registered, and I recommend using a fake or placeholder if you would like to register a new user for testing.
-The database may be irregularly reset as I continue testing and developing, and I currently do not have much experience in terms of security features, so please do not save any important information within.
+Note: When registering, the sign-in/sign-up pages are intended to be for proof of concept, and emails are for identification purposes only.
+I recommend using a fake or placeholder email and password if you would like to register a new user for testing.
+The database may be irregularly reset as I continue testing and developing, so please do not save any important information within.

 ## Technologies Used:
 * JavaScript